 Family: Parents, Wife, And Children

+He is the son of former goalkeeper Maciej Szczęsny.
 As a result of the difficult spelling of his family name, which is not common among English people, he was often called “Chesney” during his career in England.

 He endeared himself to Arsenal fans with his adopted London accent and down-to-earth attitude, despite his name itself causing problems for Arsenal supporters.
 Even after he transferred to Juventus, this trend continued.

+The nickname “Tek” is also given to him.
 He began dating Polish singer Marina Luczenko in 2013.
 Their engagement took place during Marina’s birthday party in early July 2015, and they were married on May 21, 2016.

 When Szczesny was a young player, he trained at Agrykola Warsaw; a few years later, Legia Warsaw’s goalkeeping coach, Krzysztof Dowha, allowed him to take part in a training camp with Legia’s first team at the age of 15.